-Part Two: Getting Past Capital
+Part Two: Getting Past Capital and Labor

 Digital technology is shifting scarcity from capital to attention.
 That is the foundational argument of World After Capital.
 With the philosophical foundation out of the way now is the time to back this claim up with some numbers.

 The argument will proceed as follows.
 First I will examine trends in population growth to show that fears of a further population explosion are unfounded.
-Then I will look at how much productive capital exists in the world relative to the basic needs of the existing population.
+Then I will look at how much productive capital exists in the world relative to the basic needs of humanity.
 While that section needs a lot of work it contains some interesting statistics already on how much output we can produce relative to needs.